loykin/apirun/examples/embedded_logging/README.md

 # Logging Example

-This example demonstrates the structured logging capabilities added to apimigrate using the public API.
+This example demonstrates the structured logging capabilities added to apirun using the public API.

 ## Features Demonstrated